jslovers/Welcome-to-JSLovers/README.md

 ## :pushpin: How to Submit a Talk?
 - Please create an issue by adding prefix *(talk-)* or is it is code-lab add prefx *(codelab-)*
 - Please mention - your name, profile (linkdin, twitter), and the location (Delhi, Bangalore, Pune, Mumbai, Jaipur).
-- Please metion talk name, description, pre-requists, code-lab/talk duration.
+- Please mention talk name, description, pre-requists, code-lab/talk duration.

 ## :heart: Sponsors
-JSLovers is a non-profit community by the developers and for the developers.
-This community won't be possible without the support of the awesome sponors from coworking spaces to companies to the tutorials and e-books sites.
+JSLovers is a non-profit community run by the developers for the developers.
+This community won't be possible without the support of the awesome sponsors from coworking spaces to companies to the tutorials and e-books sites.
 Thanks a lot to everyone.

 - Google
 - Microsoft